 Spain Job Search

 In Spain job search, if you want your job application to be taken seriously you have to consider all national differences.
-Spain job search demands more than just the obvious Spain CV writing and translation - it requires thorough preparation.
+Spain job search demands more than just the obvious Spain CV with Spain cover letter writing and translation - it requires thorough preparation.
 You will be confronted with problems that in all probability did not even cross your mind when you become interested in jobs in Spain.

 Do not take too lightly the influence the Spain job search can have on the final result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 A foreign individual (i.e., one who is not a Spanish permanent resident or citizen), who intends to have employment in Spain is typically required to possess a Spain work permit or other authorization to legally do so.
 Often, the luck is the determining factor for whether an individual will get employment in Spain.

 Most visits to Spain are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to the country experiencing a deteriorating security situation.